SpiNNakerManchester/network_tester/docs/source/getting_started.rst

     >>> e.record_received = True

 The full set of recordable metrics is :ref:`enumerated in the API documentation
-<metric-recording>` and includes per-net packet counts, router diagnostic
+<metric-recording>` and includes per-flow packet counts, router diagnostic
 counters and packet reinjection statistics.

 By default, the recorded metrics are sampled once at the end of each